atolye15/checklist/checklists/a-remote-day-of-atolye15.md

 Pretty straight-forward, huh?
 Good.

 - [ ] Check if it's ~16:45
 If so, it's daily CRM time.
-Follow the CRM checklist (/checklist/daily-crm-reporting-checklist).
+Follow the [CRM Checklist](/checklist/daily-crm-reporting-checklist).

 - [ ] Check if you've wash your hands
 Smell them, look at them idk...
 Boil 'em, mash 'em, stick 'em in a stew!